International School Utrecht

 The learning spiral

-A lifelong journey of learning has its safe beginnings in the lower floors of International School Utrecht.
-In our competition proposal, the new school is a spiral where children can safely start their learning journey in the large, square building with the long, circular corridors.
+A lifelong journey of learning has its safe beginnings on the lower floors of International School Utrecht.
+In our competition proposal, despite not being awarded first place, the new school is envisioned as a spiral where children can safely embark on their learning journey.
+The large, square building features long, circular corridors, creating an innovative and engaging educational environment.

-The school is designed as a life course – as the children grow up through life, they also move further up in the building.
+The school is designed as a life course, as the children grow up, they move further up into the building.
 In the school hallways, there are no dead ends, only courses leading to exciting new places in the building.
-The school contains children all the way from the first grade to high school, and all classes have their own space in the building, which intuitively leads to the next phase of the learning spiral.
-On the ground floor, the youngest children can safely play in their protected play area and gain new knowledge in a setting, which offers shelter and is in a smaller scale.
-The school’s open architecture lets the children look to the older students who have their everyday on the upper floors.
-Common rooms such as the auditorium, sports hall and libraries are meaningfully located on the continuous learning spiral, giving everyone easy and natural access.
-As students get older and move on to new places in the building, the architecture opens up and the connection with the outside world becomes stronger.
+The school enrolls children from the first grade to high school, and all classes have their own space in the building, which intuitively leads to the next phase of the learning spiral.
+On the ground floor, the youngest children can safely play in their protected play area and gain new knowledge in a setting, which offers shelter and is on a smaller scale.
+The school’s open architecture lets the younger children look at the older students who have their bases on the upper floors.
+Common rooms such as the auditorium, gymnasium, and libraries are meaningfully located on the continuous learning spiral, giving everyone easy and flowing access.
+As students get older and move on to new places in the building, the architecture opens and the connection with the outside world becomes stronger.

 In the project, we have prioritized a flexible structure where elements in the façade can be moved around so that the building can accommodate changes in the school’s needs.
-Furthermore, the project contains many green areas in, on and around the building.
+Furthermore, the project contains many green areas in, on, and around the building.
 We have chosen to plant all roof surfaces except those suitable for solar cell panels.
-There, we have placed solar cells so that the school’s energy needs are partly met by renewable energy sources.
+We have placed solar cells so that the school’s energy needs are partly met by renewable energy sources.

 Client